moatazsaad/HR_Employee_RAG/README.md

 ## Overview

 This project converts HR employee data from a CSV file into individual Markdown files, creates embeddings with OpenAI, and stores them in a Chroma vector database.
 Users can interact with the data via a conversational interface (Gradio) to get summaries or insights about employees.
+It also supports **evaluation mode**, where answers are returned along with source documents for verification.

 ## Features